ManimCommunity/manim/docs/source/guides/deep_dive.rst

   implementation of :meth:`.Scene.should_update_mobjects` for more details.

-If this is not the case (just as in our toy example), the renderer then calls the :meth:`.Scene.play_internal` method, which is the integral part of the render loop (in which the library steps through the time progression of the animation and renders the corresponding frames).
+If this is not the case (just as in our toy example), Manager calls :meth:`.Scene.play_internal`, preserving the Scene customization seam.
+Its default implementation delegates back to Manager's sample loop, which steps through the time progression and requests corresponding frames.

-Within :meth:`.Scene.play_internal`, the following steps are performed:
+Within that loop, the following steps are performed:

 - The scene determines the run time of the animations by calling :meth:`.Scene.get_run_time`.
 This method basically takes the maximum